 Frankie Recipe

-If you work efficiently several things can be “working” at the same time.
+If you work efficiently, all these components can be made at the same time.

 How to make a Frankie!
 India's flavorful street food (also called a Bombay Burrito).
 Full of flavor, healthy veggies...and it's VEGAN! #frankie #frankies